ChrisEngstrom/Reqnroll.Assist.Dynamic/readme.md

-# SpecFlow.Assist.Dynamic
+# Reqnroll.Assist.Dynamic

-SpecFlow.Assist.Dynamic is a couple of simple extension methods for the SpecFlow Table object that helps you to write less code.
+Reqnroll.Assist.Dynamic is a couple of simple extension methods for the Reqnroll DataTable object that helps you to write less code.

 What would you rather write?
 This: